Strategy

 Includes:

 What should drive the fee up: multiple replacement properties, unusual property types (mineral rights, water rights, leaseholds), entity complexity (partnerships, trusts).
-Typical add-on for multiple replacements: $300-$500 per additional property.
+Multiple replacements add per-property assignment work.

 Reverse 1031 exchange